SeriKim12/SeriKim12/README.md

 - 👋 Hi, I’m @SeriKim12
-- 👀 I’m interested in NLP.
+- 👀 I’m interested in machine learning, deep learning in general, especailly NLP.
 - 🌱 I’m currently working as a junior developer at the mental health AI start-up.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me : ksr@maumdoore.com